-The Symondsbury Apple Project: Training and Apple Doctor
+The Symondsbury Apple Project: Tuition and Advice

 At most project events the Apple Doctor is available for consultation.
 Members

 of the project are encouraged to telephone for advice and home visits can

 The Apple Doctor has produced a very useful advice sheet on various aspects of tree planting and care which you can view/download as a PDF.

 Q. What's the best size tree to go for?